-Students are informed of campus security procedures at freshman orientation, by the Student Handbook, and by periodic dormitory meetings with the Prefects.
+Students are informed of campus security procedures at freshman orientation, by the Student Handbook, and by periodic dormitory meetings with the prefects.
 As part of the College's crime prevention efforts, serious crimes are reported to the entire community in a timely manner.
 In all cases the names of the victims of such crimes are kept confidential.
-A daily crime log is maintained by campus security and is available upon request.
+A daily crime log is maintained by the Vice President for Operations and is available upon request.